 3 Lead Tracking Questions to Ask Your Agency

-Most auto dealers think sales follow-up is like playing fetch with an excited dog, but in reality it’s more like walking a cat.
+Most auto dealership owners think sales follow-up is like playing fetch with an excited dog . . . but most sales managers know it’s more like walking a cat.
 Ask any experienced salesperson, and they’ll tell you that even the most qualified leads can be erratic, confused, and sometimes downright hostile.

 Fortunately, your digital marketing agency can help connect your salespeople with the right leads at the right time.